 A healthy lawn requires soil which is rich in nutrients.
 If your lawn is healthy, it will be denser and resistant to weeds.
 A healthy lawn will also be less susceptible to drought, pests, and other problems.
 If you use the right fertilizer, mowing, watering and topdressing techniques your lawn will look healthy and will also be easier to maintain.
-Your lawn is one of the first thing guests will notice when they come to your home, so make it stand out by maintaining it the right way.
+Your lawn is one of the first things guests will notice when they come to your home, so make it stand out by maintaining it the right way.

 One extremely effective way to maintain your lawn is by starting your own compost pile.
 Compost is an effective way to grow your lawn as it is rich in nutrients, light in texture, and gives your grass what it needs to stay healthy, thrive and grow.